 Despite modest improvements in transparency and public education, the revised LCR fails to implement proactive changes to eradicate lead and copper in drinking water.
 Furthermore, lead in drinking water continues to pose pressing environmental justice concerns.
 In order to quickly address these impacts, the Biden EPA should first consider additional reforms or actions permitted by the revised rule.
 For example, EPA can help ensure water systems enforce the rule’s testing requirements in schools; make water systems’ inventories of lead service lines public to enhance public safety and education; or consider financial incentives to encourage water systems to replace lead service lines faster than the three percent per year baseline.

 Although the Biden EPA can try to work within the confines of the revised rule, it will have to promulgate new revisions to the LCR in order to eradicate lead in drinking water.
 Although going through the arduous notice-and-comment process will take at least a year, this is a necessary step to fulfilling the LCR’s full potential.
 An ambitious rule should accelerate the revised rule’s lackadaisical approach to lead service line replacement and prioritize proactive, complete replacement nationwide.
-EPA should also reduce both the trigger level and the MCL to reflect the dire health impacts of ingesting lead through drinking water.
+EPA should also reduce both the trigger and the action levels to reflect the dire health impacts of ingesting lead through drinking water.
 These reductions are possible under the SDWA’s “feasibility” standard, provided that EPA identifies the technologies, treatment techniques, and other means by which water systems can achieve these reduced levels.
 EPA will also have to work directly with states to ensure that such technologies are “affordable” for small public water systems.
 EPA can also build off changes in the revised rule.
 EPA should mandate more testing in schools—preferably every school within the water system’s area.
 EPA can also update the revised rule’s new transparency and public education and outreach requirements.

 Biden’s early Executive Orders will facilitate the promulgation of an aggressive revision to the LCR.
 For example, Biden’s rescission of EO 13771, also known as the “2 for 1” order, and EO 13777 will enable EPA to promulgate rules that impose relatively large costs on regulated entities without having to eliminate other rules or reduce regulatory costs elsewhere.
 Biden’s EO on “Modernizing Regulatory Review” also directs OMB to issue recommendations to “fully account for regulatory benefits that are difficult or impossible to quantify,” and “ensure that regulatory initiatives appropriately benefit and do not inappropriately burden disadvantaged, vulnerable, or marginalized communities.”
 Both of these orders will facilitate EPA in promulgating revisions to the LCR that aggressively, and equitably, address lead in drinking water.